lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 Step 4.
 Transfer ADQL queries or results from the Portal to the Notebook Aspect
 ===============================================================================

 4.1.
-As described under Step 1.6, once a query is all set up in the Portal using the "Single Table (UI assisted)", click "Populate and Edit ADQL" to switch the Query Type to "Edit ADQL (advanced)" and populate the ADQL query box.
+As described under Step 1.6, once a query is all set up in the Portal using the "UI assisted", click "Populate and Edit ADQL" to switch the Query Type to "Edit ADQL" and populate the ADQL query box.
 Shown below is the same query as in Step 3.1 above:

 .. figure:: /_static/portal_tut01_step04a.png